Bernard Giluk Dompok: Political career

 Initially a member of the United Sabah Party (PBS), Dompok contested, and won, both the Sabah State Legislative Assembly seat of Moyog, and the federal seat of Penampang, in separate 1986 elections.
 PBS won a majority in the state assembly at the election, and Dompok was appointed the state's finance minister.

 He became the President of the UPKO, then known as the Sabah Democratic Party (PDS), in 1994.
 The party was formed when Dompok and others split from the PBS to join the Barisan Nasional (BN) coalition and deliver the coalition a majority in the Sabah State Legislative Assembly.
 After switching to the Barisan Nasional, he lost his parliamentary seat at the 1995 election to a PBS candidate.

 Despite losing his federal seat, Dompok remained a state assemblyman and a senior member of the Barisan Nasional state government that he had helped to form.
 He served in a range of ministries in the state government, before assuming the post of Chief Minister, on a rotating basis, from 1998 to 1999.
 Dompok led the BN coalition to victory in the 1999 Sabah state election, however PDS were routed in the election, having lost all but 2 of their seats to PBS candidates, including Dompok's defeat in Moyog to PBS candidate Clarence Bongkos.
-In the aftermath of PDS poor performance, Dompok lost the Sabah CM role, and the state BN chairman role that he held when he was appointed the Sabah CM in 1998, to UMNO Sabah chairman Osu Sukam.
+In the aftermath of PDS poor performance, Dompok lost his chief ministership and the state BN chairman role that he held when he was appointed as Chief Minister in 1998 to UMNO Sabah chairman Osu Sukam.
 On 8 August 1999, at the party's fifth congress, PDS was renamed as UPKO to better reflect the main community that the party represented.

 In the 1999 Malaysian general election he won the federal parliamentary seat of Kinabalu, defeating a PBS candidate.
 In 2004, he joined the Federal Cabinet as Minister in the Prime Minister's Department and in 2008, he became Minister of Plantation Industries and Commodities.
 His federal parliamentary career ended at the 2013 election, when he lost his parliamentary seat to Darell Leiking of the People's Justice Party (PKR).